jaffar8989/Data-Analysis/SPE Bootcamp/Final Project/electrical-asset-intelligence/README.md

 └── ── ── ── ── ── ── ── ── ── ── ── ── ──
 ```

+## Notebook suite and review guidance

+The project includes a full notebook suite.
+These notebooks are the source of truth for metrics, figures, and tuned hyperparameters.
+If any value in the README or report differs, please rely on the notebooks.

+- `notebooks/01_data_exploration.ipynb` - exploratory analysis, statistics, and sanity checks
+- `notebooks/02_anomaly_detection.ipynb` - LSTM autoencoder training and anomaly scoring
+- `notebooks/03_hyperparameter_tuning.ipynb` - Bayesian optimization for classifiers
+- `notebooks/04_reinforcement_learning_scheduling.ipynb` - Q-learning maintenance scheduling
+- `notebooks/05_prescriptive_engine_demo.ipynb` - end to end prescriptive workflow

 ## 🚀 Usage

 ### Data Preprocessing